 After a fairly long wait, players finally have the ability to transfer Pokémon from Legends Arceus to Pokémon Home.

-The update dropped this week, and now we’re free to add our Hisuian catches to our personal databanks.
+After a hefty update to Pokemon Legends Arceus, we are now free to add our Hisuian catches to our personal databanks.
 Plus, some can be used in the likes of Brilliant Diamond and Shining Pearl, too.
 Or, you can bring previous favourites into Legends Arceus to help with those pesky legendary battles.
 You get some goodies for transferring your Mons as well - you’ll get the three starters as a reward when you first connect.
 A Rowlett, Cyndaquill and Oshawott with maximum effort values will be gifted to you.
 This 2.0.0 version of Pokémon Home has expanded its Pokedex to include the Hisui region now as well

 Now that Home has updated, you can safely swap your Pokemon to and from Brilliant Diamond and Shining Pearl, too.
 While we’re on the Legends Arceus hype, here’s our guide to getting Arceus itself, and the complete Hisui Pokedex.